Improving Your FICO Score for Home Buying

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+Lenders want to be positive that giving you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double the amount of an individual having a higher credit score.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of an individual having a near perfect credit score.

 We're used to working with all levels of credit scores.
-Call us at (508) 646-4777 and we can help you get on the right track to the home of your dreams.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to raise your score.
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a significant change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some ways you can improve your credit score:

 - Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
-But, pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-- Pay on time.
-Delinquent payments instantly drop your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Late payments hurt your FICO score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of E Z Home Search Real Estate Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of E Z Home Search Real Estate Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.